maldoinc/wireup/readme.md

 ![PyPI - Version](https://img.shields.io/pypi/v/wireup?style=for-the-badge)

-Dependency injection library designed to provide a powerful and flexible way to manage and inject dependencies making it easier to develop, test, and maintain Python codebases.
+Fully featured dependency injection library with a focus on developer experience, type safety and ease of use.

 ---
 ## Quickstart guide